drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 	.. attention::

 		*Note: Lee Murray reports that NOAA doesn't use consistent fields across ObsPack versions.
-Manual adjustments may be necessary, as discussed in the below entry (DP, 2023/12/06).*
+Manual adjustments may be necessary, as discussed in the below entry.*

 .. option:: gc_obspack_path